Vertical Gardens – What Has Been Driving Plants up the Wall?

 There are also tray systems, which are most widely used indoors.
 They allow for great flexibility in design, as the plants inserted in the tray are already grown off-site in advance.
 Freestanding walls have the highest level of versatility because it’s really easy to move the structure to a new location and rearrange or add plants.
 Free-standing green walls are preferably used indoors.

 In terms of budget, the most affordable option is the type of green wall where the plants are grown on-site.
 This method excludes the more costly need for pre-grown plants but won’t have full coverage upon installation and may take up to a year for the plants to develop full foliage.
-Green walls which offer thriving plants upon installation would require that the plants be grown in advance in a nursery.
-The expenses for fertilisers and maintenance, as well as transportation expenditures, will make the green wall installation more costly.

 Although edibles can be grown on vertical structures, and there are green walls specifically designed for vegetables and herbs, installing a vertical potager is not entirely recommended simply for the reason that once the vegetables have ripened and have been cut off, they leave an empty space.